-SoniClear features can be configured for optimal operation in a variety of different situations.
-The following general configuration instructions apply for all of the different hardware setups described in this manual.
+Court Recorder features can be configured for a number of different applications to provide optimal operation.
+These configurations apply for all of the different hardware setups described in this manual.
 For example, when using SoniClear with computers that have small screens, there are several options that can make the user interface more functional.
-Also, when running SoniClear on a computer with a touch screen the software to be operated much like a conventional tape recorder, pressing the buttons on the screen with the finger.
+Also, when running SoniClear on a computer with a touch screen the software to be operated much like a conventional tape recorder, pressing the "buttons" on the screen with the finger.

-Follow the following general instructions.
-Then continue the setup according to the hardware-specific instructions in the Recording Configuration section of this manual.
+This section describes the typical setup for a system, excluding the steps regarding the audio device.
+Follow the instructions in this section, and then continue the setup according to the additional instructions in the Recording Configuration section of this manual.